-The budget sets the net spending and contribution levels to achieve the outcomes that align to the Council's strategy, and shows how the net spend is financed by the resources available, including Council Tax.
+The budget sets the revenue financial resources for the 2018-19 financial year with which the Council can utilise to provide public services, including any changes to Council Tax levels.
 The general fund budget is consolidated to take into account the latest known funding allocations through central government as well as from locally raised Council Tax, Business Rates (after government levies and tariffs) and fees and charges.
 Members are requested to consider the financial assumptions and the implication of financial changes to the overall Council Strategy.